ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
 You should launch the Paint application, switch to the "Brushes" tool, and launch the "MouseClick.au3" script.
-The script draws black dot at the coordinates x=250 and y=300.
+The script draws black dot at a point with coordinates x=250 and y=300.
 The ColorPix application, which has been mentioned in the [Tools](tools.md) section, will help you to check a correctness of the coordinates.
-The [`MouseClick`](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function is used here.
-These are parameter of the function:
+The [`MouseClick`](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function is used here and it has the following parameters:

-1. Which mouse button should be clicked.
+1. Mouse button (left, right, middle, etc).
-2. Coordinates of the click action.
+2. Click coordinates.
 3. Number of clicks.
-4. Mouse movement speed to the specified position.
+4. Move speed.

 The [`mouse_event`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646260%28v=vs.85%29.aspx) WinAPI function is used by `MouseClick` one.